alinex/node-admin/doc/README.md

 ## Demo

-Check out the demo on a small shared host: [alinex.peacock.uberspace.de](http://alinex.peacock.uberspace.de).
+Check out the demo on a small shared host: [demo.alinex.de](https://demo.alinex.de).
+(Use the displayed placeholder text to login.)